-“He spun out and it looked like he was going to roll on the track, so I went high and hit the brakes because I was committed to the high side,” said Kraus.
+“He spun out and it looked like he was going to roll on the track, so I went high and hit the brakes because I was committed to the high side,” Kraus said.
 “Had I rolled back on the bottom, I would’ve hit him.
 I don’t know, but I guess we’ll just move on to Roseville and Kern.”

-Rounding out the top-five at Meridian were the Bob Bruncati owned Sunrise Ford entries of points leader Thorn and Partridge.
+Rounding out the top-five at Meridian were Thorn and Partridge.